Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Plug-and-Play MDI-QKD

-\subsection{Plug-and-Play MDI-QKD}
+\section{Plug-and-Play MDI-QKD}

-Figure~\ref{scheme}(a) shows the a schematic of conventional MDI-QKD protocol with weak coherent pulses (WCP).
+Figure~\ref{scheme}(a) shows the schematic of conventional MDI-QKD protocol with weak coherent pulses (WCP)~\cite{lo12}.
 An encoder randomly assigns one of the four BB84 states to the pulse.
 The four BB84 states can be either in the Z-basis ($|0\rangle$ and $|1\rangle$) or the X-basis ($|\pm\rangle=\frac{1}{\sqrt{2}}(|0\rangle\pm|1\rangle$).
-An intensity modulator (IM) generates decoy states of the pulses to protect the protocol from the photon number splitting attack~\cite{hwang03,lo05}.
-Alice and Bob transmit the pulses to Charlie, and then he performs the Bell state measurements (BSM).
-Note that one can implement a BSM that can distinguish two Bell states, $|\psi^+\rangle$ and $|\psi^-\rangle$, with only linear optics and two-photon interference.
-This incomplete BSM is enough for implementing MDI-QKD.
-After performing the BSM, Charlie announces the results publicly, and then Alice and Bob can generate sifted keys only when their bases are identical~\cite{lo12}.
+An intensity modulator (IM) generates decoy states~\cite{hwang03,lo05} of the pulses to protect the protocol from the photon number splitting attack.
+Alice and Bob transmit the pulses to Charlie, and then he performs Bell state measurements (BSM).
+Note that one can implement BSM that distinguishes two Bell states, $|\psi^+\rangle$ and $|\psi^-\rangle$, with linear optics and two-photon interference.
+This incomplete BSM is sufficient for implementing MDI-QKD.
+After performing the BSM, Charlie announces the results publicly, i.e., whether he got $|\psi^+\rangle=\frac{1}{\sqrt{2}}(|01\rangle+|10\rangle)$ or $|\psi^-\rangle=\frac{1}{\sqrt{2}}(|01\rangle-|10\rangle)$, and then Alice and Bob generate sifted keys only when their bases are identical.

-It is interesting to note that there is and unavoidable error rate of 25\% in X-basis caused by the pulses containing multi-photons of the coherent pulses.
-Thus, with the WCP implementation, Alice and Bob generate secret keys only using the Z-basis, and the X-basis is used to monitor Eve's attack.
+It is interesting to note that there is an error rate of 25\% in X-basis caused by the pulses containing multi-photons of the coherent pulses~\cite{ferreira13}.
+Thus, with the WCP implementation, Alice and Bob generate secret keys only when they prepare the qubits in the Z-basis, and the X-basis is used to monitor Eve's attack.
 If one implements MDI-QKD with single-photon states, both the Z- and X-bases can be used for generating secret keys.